Balancing Fun and Support: Designing Meaningful STR Experiences

 Support Workers: The Secret Sauce

-The best part of any STA/Respite experience?
+The best part of any STR experience?

 The people.